Germany conducts first nationwide emergency warning day in decades | DW | 10.09.2020

 "On the one hand, this is about conducting a technical test of the warning systems.
 The other is that we want to sensitize the population with the warning day.
 We want to give them an understanding of what such warning signals, such as the sirens, mean," said Stephan Unger, the head of the BBK.

-Air raid sirens will sound for one straight minute starting at 11 a.m., testing their tones full blast before varying the pitch of the tone.
+Air raid sirens sounded for one straight minute starting at 11 a.m., testing their tones full blast before varying the pitch of the tone.

 There are around 15,000 sirens still in use across the country, down from 80,000 in 1993.
 Much of Germany's Cold War siren system has fallen into disrepair, with numerous sirens dismantled.

-But there is one place where sirens won't be heard: Berlin.
+But there is at least one place where sirens weren't be heard: Berlin.
 The city-state's civil emergency sirens were abandoned in the 1990s.

-TV and radio broadcasts will be interrupted, while digital signs at train stations will show emergency messages on the platform.
-Digital advertising boards will also pop up with an emergency test message.
+TV and radio broadcasts were interrupted, while digital signs at train stations will show emergency messages on the platform.
+Digital advertising boards also popped up with an emergency test message.

-Push notifications will also be sent to those who have downloaded Germany's emergency warning app NINA, which was rolled out five years ago.
+Push notifications were sent to those who have downloaded Germany's emergency warning app NINA, which was rolled out five years ago.

 The tests are a way to prep the public for what to do and where to look in the event of a national emergency.